 Once a neighbourhood plan is in force following a successful referendum, it carries real legal weight.
 Decision makers are obliged to consider proposals for development in the neighbourhood against the neighbourhood plan.

-The Steering Group has completed the first six stages of the process.
-Currently work is progressing on stage 7 – Writing the Plan.
-It is expected that a draft of the plan will be made available for public consultation through early August 2018, the plan is now being amended in the light of comments received and will soon be submitted to the Borough Council for review.
+The Steering Group has completed the first seven stages of the process.
+Currently work is progressing on stage 8 – Consultation.
+The draft plan is being made available for public consultation through early August 2018, the plan is now being amended in the light of comments received and will soon be submitted to the Borough Council for review.

 Website Design by KJ-H Web Design www.kj-h.biz